-William Levis is president and chief operating officer of PSEG Power, a position he’s held since June 2007.
+William Levis is an Executive Consultant at Holtec International.
+Prior to this role, he served as president and chief operating officer of PSEG Power, a position he held from 2007-2017.
 PSEG Power is a major, unregulated independent power producer in the U.S. with four main subsidiaries: PSEG Nuclear, PSEG Fossil, PSEG Energy Resources and Trade (ER&T) and PSEG Power Ventures.

 PSEG Power operates one of the most balanced portfolios in the country, both in terms of fuel mix and market segment (based load units, load following units and peaking units).
 Its low-cost, load following fleet is geographically well positioned in competitive markets.
 Its 11,898 MWs represent a diverse fuel mix which includes 41 percent natural gas, 32 percent nuclear; 20 percent coal, 5 percent oil, 1 percent pumped storage, and 1 percent solar.

 Before coming to PSEG, Mr. Levis was Exelon Nuclear’s vice-president – Mid-Atlantic operations.
 Prior to joining Exelon, Mr. Levis worked at Ontario Hydro’s Pickering Plant and held several positions over a five-year period with Carolina Power and Light’s Brunswick facility.